Step-by-step guide

 The creation of the initial setup intent for tokenization is the only instance in which the pci-api.dojo.tech URL is invoked.
 Follow-up setup intent calls referencing the created intent must be made to api.dojo.tech.

-Dojo will attempt to authorize against the card details provided and then respond by confirming in the response body the details of the setup intent and attempted authorization, such as the status
+Dojo will attempt to authorize against the card details provided and then respond by confirming in the response body the details of the setup intent and attempted authorization, such as the status, time of creation and an id to be referenced in future calls.
+If the returned status is "Authorized", the card can then be charged by creating a payment intent.

 Once you've created a setup intent, the status is updated to ⦿ created.